vking34/aws-developer-associate/lambda/README.md

 - Lambda deletes items from the queue after theyre processed successfully

-- You can configure the sourcequeue to send items to a dead-letter queue if they cant be processed
+- You can configure the source queue to send items to a dead-letter queue if they can not be processed

 ### Summary